davidmalcolm/texi2rst/output/options-for-code-generation-conventions.rst

 .. option:: -fvisibility=[default|internal|hidden|protected]

-  Set the default ELF image symbol visibility to the specified optionall symbols are marked with this unless overridden within the code.
+  Set the default ELF image symbol visibility to the specified option-all symbols are marked with this unless overridden within the code.
   Using this feature can very substantially improve linking and load times of shared object libraries, produce more optimized